One Moment in Time: Music video

 Florence Griffith Joyner and Greg Louganis were two of the Olympic athletes from the Seoul Olympics prominently featured in the music video to “One Moment in Time”.

 Two music videos were produced for the song.
 One video showed children dreaming of becoming an Olympic medalist with scenes of their running, balancing on a beam, swimming and playing baseball.
 The latter contains various players in sports games.
 In that video, a three-minute-edited song from the original album version was played.
 A second video, which became the official clip and premiered in October 1988, was a basic collage of clips from the 1988 Summer Olympics.

 The latter video opens with a black and white clip of the Olympic torch in Seoul with the Mannheim Steamroller song "Come Home to the Sea" being played throughout the opening until the lighting of the cauldron at the opening ceremony is shown, during which it fades to color.
 As the song plays throughout, more scenes from the Olympic games are shown.

 When the chorus is sung for the last time, midway through it, scenes of the awarding of winners are depicted.
 The video ends with the aforementioned games' cauldron blazing.

 The featured athletes include Florence Griffith Joyner, Steffi Graf, Greg Louganis, Carl Lewis, Janet Evans, Kennedy McKinney, Matt Biondi, Phoebe Mills, Rosa Mota, John Smith, and Sergey Bubka.

-Since its upload on Houston's YouTube channel in September 2010, the official music video has been viewed more than 54 million times on the channel.
+Since its upload on Houston's YouTube channel in September 2010, the official music video has been viewed more than 55 million times on the channel.

-Legacy
+Legacy and accolades

 Awards and achievements

 The record won Houston the Grammy Award nomination for Best Female Pop Vocal Performance at the 31st Annual Grammy Awards in February 1989, losing to "Fast Car" by Tracy Chapman.

 The song also won a Grammy nomination for Best Song Written for Visual Media for the songwriters Albert Hammond and John Bettis, losing to "Two Hearts by Phil Collins and Lamont Dozier.
 The coverage of the song being aired during the NBC airings of the Seoul games led to Hammond, Bettis, Walden and Houston winning Sports Emmy Awards for the song.

 For the Billboard year-end list of 1988, the power ballad was ranked the 89th best performing song of the year, becoming one of the singer's three songs to be included on the list including "So Emotional" and "Where Do Broken Hearts Go".
 It was ranked the 50th best performing song on the year-end adult contemporary list on the same magazine.

 It was one of four Houston singles that made the top ten that year, with Houston spending 15 cumulative weeks inside the top ten of the chart and three cumulative weeks atop the Hot 100, which led to Houston winning a Billboard Number-One Award as the best female singles artist of 1988.

 "One Moment in Time" holds the distinction of being the only top ten Olympics anthem in the history of the Billboard Hot 100.